How to sell your house at auction for the best price

 If you enquire about selling your house using them, are they polite, informed and honest?
 Do they answer direct questions or do they hide behind their terms and conditions?

-At it’s most basic, there are only 6 steps to selling a house at auction.
+At it’s most basic, there are only 6 steps to sell your house at auction.
 These steps include an appraisal, inspection, promotion and sale.

 The first step is to get a local auction house to appraise your property and talk you through their process.